mubid-01/LACMAFNet/README.md

+# 🚀 Note: The complete source code and pretrained weights will be released soon.

 # SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions

 This repository provides the model description for **SYNAPSE-Net**, a single, unified framework for robustly segmenting heterogeneous brain lesions from multi-modal MRI scans, as presented in the paper: